“In Search of the Cha Ship Ancient Route: Trends are Unpredictable, But Liubao Tea is a Must (Part 2)”

 Yushenglong Co., Ltd. in Malaysia has always traded in Liubao tea.

 Meanwhile, tea companies importing and trading Liubao tea in Singapore and Malaysia were undergoing consolidation.
-In Singapore, Liubao tea exported from mainland China was mainly handled by Guangzhen Tea Shop and Xiamen Xinju, while Anfaxing and other tea shops mainly imported and traded Hong Kong-produced Liubao tea.
+In Singapore, Liubao tea exported from mainland China was mainly handled by Guangzhen Tea Shop and Xinju, while Anfaxing and other tea shops mainly imported and traded Hong Kong-produced Liubao tea.
 In Malaysia, the number of tea companies importing and trading Liubao tea once reached ten, but in the mid-1980s to early 1990s, as the export volume of Liubao tea from mainland China decreased, exports to Malaysia were largely monopolized by five companies: Guanghui Feng, Lianlongtai, Nanlong, Yushengxiang, and Guangfuyuan.

 After the 1980s, the tin mining industry in Malaysia declined, and the economic rise in Hong Kong pushed up wages and land prices in the region.
 Without the support of mining area consumption and constrained by rising production costs in Hong Kong, Hong Kong-produced Liubao tea gradually declined after the 1990s, and Liubao tea produced in mainland China regained dominance in the Singapore and Malaysia markets.